 - Keep Points alive

 - Citi will cancel your Thank You points after 60 days.
-EVEN IF YOU TRANSFER THEM into another account.
+EVEN IF YOU TRANSFER THEM into another Citi account.
 The life of those points isn’t tied to the type of credit card, but rather the account they were originally earned from.

 - Avoid account cancellation